formkit/docs-content/getting-started/your-first-form.md

 ### Changing the submit button

-As convinience when using `type="form"` the `form` outputs a submit button automatically, but for our case a "Submit" text does not show the intent of the form correctly, so to fix that we can use a nice feature that the `form` has to offer, and that is the `submit-label` prop, we can by simply adding `submit-label="Create Character"` show the intent of the form as a whole:
+As convenience when using `type="form"`, the `form` outputs a submit button automatically.
+For our case, a "Submit" text does not show the intent of the form correctly.
+To fix that, we can use the `submit-label` prop, which is a `form`-specific feature.
+We can by simply add `submit-label="Create Character"` to show the intent of the form:

 <client-only>